Mauro-Domingues/cross-api/README.md

 # cross-api

 ### A CLI which can generate a good, clean and statically typed API structure with typescript and SOLID principles.
-It's features includes CRUD operations, providers, unit tests and documentation generation.
+It's features includes CRUD operations, providers, unit tests and documentation.

 ### Check cross-api [Documentation](https://cross-packages.gitbook.io/cross-api) for more details